sumborwonpob/mtofalib/README.md

 ## Calibration

-### Using board mode

-Generally, this mode is recomended.

-Use the rigid calibration board without the hollow part in the middle.
 Move the board around in the depth image in both up-down and left-right direction.

 Alternatively, fix the board on a thin base such that the base is not visible much in the depth image, and move the camera-mtof module around.